 The options for Type are: Genuine, OEM, or Pattern; but what do those choices actually mean?

 Genuine parts will come in a Land Rover (or Jaguar) box, with matching tape, stickers etc. These are the exact parts you’ll get if you walk into a dealership and buy the parts direct.
 Most of the time, you’ll pay the same price regardless of where you buy a Genuine part – the manufacturer often insists on this.
-With Genuine parts, you’re guaranteed to get the exact, current part for your vehicle and the manufacturer’s warranty.
+With Genuine parts, you’re guaranteed to get the exact, current part for your vehicle and the manufacturer’s warranty, not to mention how you can also get the best Firestone tires discounts.
 Interestingly, not all Genuine parts are actually made by the vehicle manufacturer – parts will often come from established specialist suppliers such as Bosch, Lucas, and K&N. The parts will still be supplied in Genuine boxes, direct from Land Rover (or Jaguar).

 OEM stands for Original Equipment Manufacturer – this is the part originally fitted to your vehicle, but provided from the original part supplier (Bosch etc.).
 These are exactly the same as the Genuine parts, just not Genuine branded.
 OEM parts generally offer the best compromise of quality and cost.